• About

 Lilacs

-May 9, 2016 By turningmoss 1 Comment
+May 9, 2016 by turningmoss 1 Comment

 Lilac - Syringa vulgarisThe Lilacs come out throughout the month of May.
 There is a row of Lilac bushes or trees spanning through the next five yards to the west of us.
 They bloom one at a time heading east, with ours being the last to flower, and yes- it smells as incredible as you would imagine.